howerj/lzss-forth/readme.md

 version of the Forth CODEC is designed to be used in constrained systems that may lack file I/O, and the niceties of larger Forth implementations.

-The new implementation of the LZSS CODEC is available in [lzss.fth][], and has been tested with <https://gforth.org/> version 0.7.3 under Linux.
+The new implementation of the LZSS CODEC is available in [lzss.fth](lzss.fth), and has been tested with <https://gforth.org/> version 0.7.3 under Linux.

 As with most Forth libraries you may have to modify the code to suite your purpose (and your Forth implementation).